XpiritBV/ContainerWorkshop-Docs/Lab07-RegistriesClusters.md

 If there are any errors, troubleshoot your setup and fix these.

 > ##### Using containerized SQL Server in production
 > It is not recommended to use SQL Server in a production scenario in this way.
-You will loose data, unless you take special measures, such as mounting volumes.
+You will lose data, unless you take special measures, such as mounting volumes.
 > However, for now you will keep the SQL Service instance in a Docker container.
 >
 > Make sure that you change the environment name to **Development** to provision the database `Leaderboard` and seed it using Entity Framework's `DbInitialize()`.